arcus/education_modules/tidy_data/tidy_data.md

 What do we mean by "tidy" data?

 To begin with, we're talking specifically about **"rectangular" data**.
-Rectangular data (or "tabular" data, from the word "table") has rows and columns.
+Rectangular data (or **"tabular"** data, from the word "table") has rows and columns.
 This is a very typical kind of data for many disciplines, but it's not the only data out there.
 Here's a few examples of data that are incredibly important but are not rectangular / tabular:

 * Wave form data, such as electrocardiogram data
 * Recordings of audio and/or video, such as videorecordings of babies at play
 * Text used in textual analysis or natural language processing (NLP), such as clinical notes or the text of Senate bills
 * Genomic data such as FASTQ or BAM files
+* Image data like photos of skin lesions

-Rectangular data is by no means the only data that matters to biomedical researchers.
-This module, however, is limited in scope to only rectangular data.
+Rectangular data is by no means the only data that matters to biomedical researchers -- we could have added many more bullet points above describing non-rectangular data that is critical for our research.
+This module, however, is limited in scope to **only rectangular data**.
 Here are some common examples of rectangular data:

 * Demographic data about patients stored in an electronic health record, in which each row represents a patient, and each column stores a specific demographic fact, such as the date of birth.
 * Biosample data in a lab management system, in which each row represents a specific sample and each column represents information about what the sample is and how and when it was obtained.